mastah43/CarND-Vehicle-Detection/README.md

 result for the classifier, I could manually filter the images used for the test data set by removing all but one image from the nearly same perspective on the same car.

-Due to the training data set used which only contains images from the back of vehicles, crossing vehicles which are seen from the side and incoming vehicles might not be detected properly.
+The training data set contains mostly only images from the back of vehicles.
+Thus crossing vehicles which are seen from the side and incoming vehicles might not be detected.
 In addition, my approach on using the heatmaps from previous frames is best suited to detect vehicle moving with a low relative velocity in the same direction in front of the ego vehicle.
 This could be improved by adding more training images with vehicles from other angles.
 Also the bounding boxes detected in a video for the same car differs (wobbles) over time (framewise).
 This could be